789ni812/imgdescriptor/spec.md

   - Add prompt sharing and import/export functionality
   - Write tests for prompt customization interface
   - **Commit:** `feat(ui): add prompt customization interface and template editor`

+## UI/UX: Turn Order
+Turns are displayed in reverse chronological order, with the latest turn at the top.
+This ensures the most recent game events are always most visible to the user.

+## Game Dynamics: Good vs Bad (Yin/Yang) System
+The game supports a duality system (e.g., Good vs Bad, Pros/Cons, Yin/Yang).
+The user is always "Good."
+The user can upload a profile picture and provide a definition for "Bad" (the antagonist or opposing force).
+This information is used by the Dungeon Master to shape the narrative, introduce recurring villains, and create moral dilemmas.

+## Dungeon Master System: Pre-Formatted Config & Profile Picture
+Users can select from predefined Dungeon Masters, each with a unique theme, config, and profile picture.
+Selecting a DM sets the game's narrative style and visual identity.
+The DM's profile picture and description are shown in the UI.

+## Character Scoring System & Gamification
+The character scoring system is under review to better support gamification.
+We will assess whether current stats (Intelligence, Creativity, Perception, Wisdom) are sufficient, and consider adding/removing stats (e.g., Health, Luck, Morality).
+Stats will be used for skill checks, story branches, and determining success/failure.
+The game may introduce win/lose conditions or narrative endings based on stats.